AlephZ-ai/argo-cd-devspace/README.md

   - https://nodejs.org/en/download
 - Install DevContainers CLI NPM package
   - https://code.visualstudio.com/docs/devcontainers/devcontainer-cli
-- First command for testing is `devcontainer up --workspace-folder .`
+- First command for troubleshooting is `devcontainer open .`
+  - If this fails then fall back to `devcontainer up --workspace-folder .`
     - If this fails then fall back to `devcontainer build . --workspace-folder .`
       - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace`
         - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace zsh`
           - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace --entry-point /bin/bash`
             - If this fails then fall back to `docker run -it --rm cr.alephz.ai/devcontainers/argo-cd-devspace --entry-point /bin/bash zsh`
 - TODO: What is next?
 Add More Info.
 What are common errors from each troubleshooting step?
 What can you learn from each failure?
 When you encounter a failure what steps should you take to mitigate?

 # references